How to Play the Sweep Card Game

 The Rules for the Sweep Card Game

-The game begins with players taking turns counterclockwise, both for the gameplay and the deals.
-The goal of the game is to gather cards from a layout present on the table or floor.
-The game concludes with a team scoring at least 100 or more points than their opponent.
-Players need to select cards strategically and employ both skill and chance to outmaneuver their opponents and achieve the lowest score possible by the end of the game.
-You can watch this video for further clarification.
+The game started with players taking their turns counterclockwise, both for the gameplay and the deals.
+The goal of the game is to collect cards from an arrangement of cards present on the table or floor.
+The game comes to an end with a team scoring at least 100 or more points than their opponent.
+You can watch this video for further information.

 How to Play Sweep